Multiple sclerosis vision problems

 Uncontrolled eye movements

 Uncontrolled horizontal or vertical eye movements, called nystagmus, are another common symptom of MS. Nystagmus may be mild or it may be severe enough to impair vision.
-Some medicines, special prisms and surgery are reported to be successful in treating the visual deficits caused by nystagmus.
+Some medications, special prisms, and surgery are reported to be successful in treating the visual deficits caused by nystagmus.

 Temporary blindness in one eye may occur at the time of an acute exacerbation of MS. An exacerbation, also known as a flare, is a sudden worsening of an MS symptom or symptoms, or the appearance of new symptoms, which lasts at least 24 hours and is separated from a previous exacerbation by at least one month.